At Cherokee Nation Home Health Services, we are committed to providing our clients compassionate high-quality patient care!

 Home Health Care is skilled care and certain other health services that you get in your home for the treatment of an illness or injury.
 The following pages will help explain Medicare’s home health benefit and give you information about our company.

-What Does the Original Medicare Plan Cover?
+Original Medicare Plan Coverage

 If you meet all four of the conditions in the previous section for home health care, Medicare will cover: